Internship Tuition is $12,500.

-Tuition: $11,750.
-To be paid by check or credit card (a convenience fee is charged for credit/debit card payments and longer payment plans) in one payment, two equal installments, or through a five payment plan.
+Tuition: $12,500.
+May be paid by check or credit card (a convenience fee is charged for credit/debit card payments and longer payment plans) in one payment, two equal installments, or through a five payment plan.
 The two and five payment plans require automatic withdrawals from a debit or credit card.

 APPLICATION FEES ARE NOT REFUNDABLE.
 TUITION IS NOT REFUNDABLE.
 ALL OTHER FEES RELATED TO THE PNCDDI ARE NOT REFUNDABLE.